-Load cells, accelerometers, displacement transducers are included in the dummies.
-They help the engineers to evaluate what a real human body goes through in terms of shock and impact force.
+Load cells, accelerometers, and displacement transducers are included in the dummies.
+They help engineers to evaluate what a real human body goes through in terms of shock and impact force.
 They are also used to evaluate the efficiency of the seat security systems such as:

 Also, other transducers such as strain gauges are mounted on the seats.
 These allow the engineers to see how the materials used will behave in case of crash situations - if they are strong enough to avoid breaking, losing, or deforming.

-Versatile DAQ Modules
+Versatile DAQ modules